 - Globalization Partners: When you work with us, we hire your employees through our subsidiary — so we’re responsible for payroll and liability.
 You don’t have to think about the associated risks, and you pay your employee paychecks with our monthly invoice.

-How to Set Up Payroll in Monaco
+How to Set Up a Payroll in Monaco

 If you choose to set up a subsidiary in Monaco, you’ll have to go through a lengthy process for establishing your entity.
 This process involves paperwork and clearances from various government departments.
-Once you have a legal business, you can start hiring employees and setting them up for payroll.
+Once you have a legal company, you can start hiring employees and setting them up for payroll.

 Regardless of how you handle your payroll, you’ll need to register your employees with the social security fund for tax deductions.
 Your employees will also need a work permit for legal employment.